CodeforAustralia/vhs/README.md

 You will need to provide your API credentials for <a href="https://www.twilio.com" target="_blank">Twilio</a> and <a href="https://www.mailgun.com" target="_blank">Mailgun</a> in the _.env_ file.

 ### To Generate Data
-<b>In order to seed the database with some initial data</b>, you will need to run:-
+<b>In order to seed the database with some initial data</b>, you will need to run these two commands:-
 ```
 composer dump-autoload
 php artisan db:seed